Ordnance Survey Memoirs of Ireland: Original publications

+Later publications

+The original memoir material and name books were donated by the Ordnance Survey to the Royal Irish Academy.
+The Public Record Office of Northern Ireland holds microfilm copies.

 In 1911 The O'Rahilly formed the Irish Topographical Society to transcribe and publish the name books and letters.
 Some Gaelic League members, including Arthur Griffith, worked on this for several years.
 The project was revived by Father Michael O'Flanagan in 1927 and a typescript was completed in 1930.
 Local selections were subsequently published, and scans of the originals were published online in 2012.